MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-user-attributes.md

     ```

 - In the most common scenario, `signUp(username, attributes)` method returns `SignUpResult.CodeRequired`, which gives you access to `submitCode()` and `resendCode()` methods.
-    - To complete the sign-up flow, use `submitCode(code)` method to submit the OTP code.
+    - To complete the sign-up flow, use `submitCode(code)` method to submit the email one-time passcode.
-    - If needed, use the `resendCode()` method to resend the OTP code to the user's email address.
+    - If needed, use the `resendCode()` method to resend the email one-time passcode to the user's email address.
 - `signUp(username, attributes)` method can also return:
     - `SignUpResult.Complete` to denote that  sign-up flow is successful.
-    - `SignUpResult.CodeRequired` to denote that the app needs to submit an OTP code.
+    - `SignUpResult.CodeRequired` to denote that the app needs to submit an email one-time passcode.
     - `SignUpResult.AttributesRequired` to indicate that the app needs to submit one or more required attributes before Microsoft Entra creates an account.
 These are the attributes that the administrator configured as mandatory in the Microsoft Entra admin center.
 Microsoft Entra does not explicitly request for optional user attributes.
     - `SignUpError` to denote that an error has occurred.